ishitashete06/hack2hire-bytecraft-duplicate/README.md

 # Hack2Hire-ByteCraft
+TEAM BYTE CRAFT
+Team members
+1. Ami Shah
+2. Ishita Shete
+3. Varun Adhiya
+4. Samruddhi Bhende

-The project developed for a Hack2hire hackathon organised by skillmingle. a freelance webapp with enhanced features.
+The project developed for Hack2Hire hackathon organised by SkillMingle.
+This is a freelance webapp with enhanced features.

 ## FreelanceHub